 Each object that is drawn onto the screen has a material attached to it that controls how the object should be drawn to the screen.
 In the material, you specify one or more tags that should be associated with the material.

 In your render script, you can then create a render predicate and specify which tags should belong to that predicate.
-When you tell the engine to draw the predicate, each object with a material containing a tag matching the list specified for the predicate will be drawn.
+When you tell the engine to draw the predicate, each object with a material containing all of the tags specified for the predicate will be drawn.

 A detailed description on how materials work can be found in the Material documentation.